shkolnick-kun/bugurtos/GettingStartedEN.md

 Each process has its own [stack](http://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29).

-Processes in BuguRTOS can be devided in two groups, they are **real time** and **general purpose** processes.
+Processes in BuguRTOS can be divided in two groups, they are **real time** and **general purpose** processes.
-The main difference of these two groups is sheduling policy, see Scheduler.
+The main difference of these two groups is scheduling policy, see Scheduler.

 Processes may have common resources, for example, two processes may have common **pmain** function, in such case we may talk about two running instances of such **pmain**.